OpenRock/OpenAM/opensso/products/webagents/docs/Linux/apache/README.txt

         %% 2.4 Obtaining NSPR 4.6.1
 	%% 2.5 Obtaining libpthread, libCstd, and libCrun
 	%% 2.6 Download Apache Header files (if using Apache Agent)
-        %% 2.7 Obtaining OpenSSO Agents Common Installer libraries
+        %% 2.7 Obtaining OpenAM Agents Common Installer libraries
     %% 3.
 Building the workspace - builds 32-bit agent by default.
     %% 4.
 Building the 64-bit agent (Optional)

 %% 1.
 Build requirements

-The OpenSSO - Web Agents workspace uses GNU Make as the build tool.
+The OpenAM - Web Agents workspace uses GNU Make as the build tool.
 You must have GNU Make version 3.80 or above installed and available in your system path.

 Also make sure that the gcc version is above 3.2.1 (you can find this thru gcc --version)